fx-09/android_samsung_a50sxx/README.md

 Сompilation result is in "arch/arm64/boot"

+# Note: If you mess things up, don't forget to "make clean".
+It's useful.

 # For any issues, please open an issue in issue tracker, describe your changes (if have) and give the reaction from your terminal and I'll look into it.